danielhenrymantilla/lifetimes.rs/src/intersection-lifetime.md

 </details>

 Alas, we can't write that.
-Indeed, `'a ^ 'b` (that is, the intersection of `'a` and `'b`) is not a thing expressible in Rust (to keep things simpler I guess).
+Indeed, `'a ^ 'b` does not exist in current Rust (to keep things "simpler" I guess).
 So we have to resort to quantifications and set theory to express this property.

 Behold, what peak "simpler" looks like: